 Optimizely has recently renamed the latest version of Full Stack to Optimizely Feature Experimentation.
 This documentation is for the legacy version of Full Stack.
 If you are looking for the newest version of Optimizely Experimentation SDKs, select Feature Experimentation in the drop-down menu above.

 Full Stack (Legacy) projects are projects created before 2021 or selected Use Legacy experience on project creation.
 Full Stack projects:

 - Have the Features tab in the Optimizely UI.

-For more information, refer to the article on Optimizely Feature Experimentation application migration.
+For more information, refer to the Feature Experimentation article on the application & migration.

 Optimizely Full Stack (legacy) is a feature flagging and experimentation platform for websites, mobile apps, chatbots, APIs, smart devices, and anything else with a network connection.